Class Actions Comparative Guide

 5.2 What rules on third-party disclosure apply in your jurisdiction?
 Do any exceptions apply?

-The reasons a third party may be obliged to disclose a document are similar to those for disclosure by the parties (see question 5.1).
-Hence, a third party must produce a document that is deemed to be in its possession if:
+- The party seeking the order has an interest in the case;

-- the third party is obliged by certain provisions of civil law to produce the document; or
+- The information sought from the third party is necessary to obtain; and

-- the requested document is qualified as a joint document between the applicant and the third party.

-The court may order the production of a document from a third party.
-Unlike an order to submit a document to a party, such an order made to a third party is enforceable (see question 5.1).

 5.3 What rules on privilege apply in your jurisdiction?
 Do any exceptions apply?